 The projections for population development, GDP growth, and energy intensity are combined to project the future development pathways for Rwanda's final energy demand.
 These are shown in Figure 17 for the REFERENCE and R-1.5°C scenarios.
 In the REFERENCE scenario, the total final energy demand will increase by 62% from 107 PJ/a in 2020 to 173 PJ/a in 2050.
-The R-1.5°C scenario will reduce any additional costs by a higher proportion of electric cars.
+The R-1.5°C scenario will lead to a slightly lower final energy demand due to increased electrification.

-As a result of the projected continued annual GDP growth of 7.8% on average until 2025 and 4.5% thereafter until 2050, the overall energy demand is expected to grow under all three scenarios (Figure 17).
+As a result of the projected continued annual GDP growth of 7.8% on average until 2025 and 4.5% thereafter until 2050, the overall energy demand is expected to grow under both scenarios (Figure 17).
 The residential sector will remain dominant in Rwanda's energy demand, but the energy demand of the industry sector will increase constantly.
-By 2050, industry will consume at least four times more energy than in 2020, making this sector the second highest consumer after transport in all three scenarios.
+By 2050, industry will consume at least four times more energy than in 2020, making this sector the second highest consumer after transport both scenarios.